-Liquidated damages and penalty clauses: a brief summary of the change in the law
+Liquidated damages and the penalty clause: a brief summary of the change in the law

-On 4 November 2015, the Supreme Court changed the previously well-established law relating to liquidated damages and penalty clauses, in the case of Cavendish Square Holding BV v Talal El Makdessi; Parkingeye LTD v Beavis UKSC 67.
+On 4 November 2015, the Supreme Court changed the previously well-established law relating to liquidated damages and the penalty clause, in the case of Cavendish Square Holding BV v Talal El Makdessi; Parkingeye LTD v Beavis UKSC 67.

 A liquidated damages clause in a contract usually requires a party who has breached its obligations under the contract (such as where there has been delay in performance) to pay the innocent party a fixed sum of money in damages, rather than leaving damages to be determined by the courts (potentially after an expensive and long-running dispute).
 Liquidated damages clauses, when they work, give parties a quick and certain outcome where contracts go wrong.

 However, if the contract-breaker can successfully argue that the clause amounts to a penalty clause, the clause will be unenforceable.
 The courts have always been reluctant to interfere with the parties’ freedom to contract upon whatever terms they want.
 Equally, English Law opposes scenarios whereby one party achieves a windfall.
 Consideration of whether a liquidated damages clause actually amounts to a penalty has long been a hotly contested area of litigation and regularly rears its head in commercial disputes.

 For 100 years, the law in this area was fairly well established.
 The test for determining whether a clause was a penalty clause (and unenforceable) or not was broadly based on the following principles, established in Dunlop Pneumatic Tyre Company Ltd v New Garage and Motor Company Ltd AC 79, 86-87:

 - Whether the sum payable under the clause is a genuine pre-estimate of the loss that would be suffered as a result of the breach; and